solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 * The voted slot is equal or a child of local optimistically confirmed slot.

-If all checks pass, the validator immediately starts setting root and issue a hard fork at the designated slot.
+If all checks pass, the validator immediately starts add a hard fork at the designated slot and update the root.
 Then it will start generating an incremental snapshot at the agreed upon `cluster restart slot`.
 This way the hard fork will be included in the newly generated snapshot.

-After the snapshot generation is complete, it then changes the shred version in gossip before restarting into the normal (non-restart) state.
+After the snapshot generation is complete, it then automatically executes the --wait_for_supermajority logic with the agreed upon slot and hash, the validator operators do not need to change the command line arguments here.

 Before a validator enters restart, it will still propagate `RestartLastVotedForkSlots` and `RestartHeaviestFork` messages in gossip.
 After